transloadit/uppy/website/src/docs/aws-s3-multipart.md

 Because HTTP/1.1 limits the number of concurrent requests to one origin to 6, it’s recommended to always set a limit of 6 or smaller for all your uploads, or to not override the default.

-For example, with a 50MB file and a `limit` of 5 we end up with 10 chunks.
-1 of these are presigned in one batch, then 1, then 1, etc. for a total of 10 round trips to the server via [`signPart()`][] plus one request through `createMultipartUpload` and one through `sendCompletionRequest` and 10 requests sent to AWS via the presigned URLs generated.

 ### `retryDelays: [0, 1000, 3000, 5000]`